 Doolin Pier has a long history of visitor ferry operations to the Aran Islands and as such generates a considerable amount of visitor traffic through the holiday period which is a significant contributor to the local economy.
+In addition, the Pier and adjacent area is a valuable recreational area for locals and visitors for activities such as sea swimming, surfing, diving and kayaking.
 The Irish Coast Guard station (RPS 546) is located in the vicinity of Doolin Pier.
 Funding has recently been awarded under the Dept. of Agriculture's 2021 Fishery Harbour and Coastal Infrastructure Development Programme for upgrades to the pier including installation of additional mooring bollards.